Wowser (TV series): Foreign versions

 In the United Kingdom, Wowser aired on ITV and later on Channel 4 in the early and mid-1990s.
 Two videos of the series were released in two volumes by Stylus Video.
 In the USA, in 1990 and 1991, Wowser was released on video in four volumes in episodes with running times of 30 minutes and 60 minutes.
 In Canada, it aired on YTV between 1990 and 1993.
 In Malaysia, it aired on TV3 between 1991 and 1994.

 Elsewhere, the series was dubbed in Arabic in Jordan, and released throughout the Arab world; this version was named Ka'abool (Arabic: كعبول).
 In 1990, the series was dubbed in French as Cubitus; it was featured on the programme Avant l'école on TF1, and aired on Super Écran in Quebec.
 In Spain, it was dubbed into Spanish, Basque and Catalan, re-titled Gordi, Dommel Artzain Txakurra ("Dommel the Shepherd Dog") and Dommel respectively.
 It was also dubbed into Dutch as Dommel, airing on BRT, VARA and Kindernet from 1989 to 2003.
 The latter channel relaunched as Nickelodeon Kindernet on Comedy Central, and the series aired from May 2011 until 31 October 2013.
 Since 2015, it has aired on Pebble TV.
-The Italian version of Wowser was titled Teodoro e L'Invenzione Che Non Va ("Theodore and the Wrong Invention").
+The Italian version of Wowser was titled Teodoro e l'invenzione che non va ("Theodore and the Invention that Doesn't Work").
 In Hong Kong, the series was re-titled IQ 零蛋多毛狗 ("IQ Zero Egg Hairy Dog") and aired on TVB Jade in 1989.